MBB-team/VBA-toolbox/_wiki/statistical-models.md

 > **Upper-left panel**: observed data (y-axis) plotted against predicted data (x-axis).
 NB: The percentage of explained variance is indicated (the adjusted R^2 is the percentage of variance explained by the contrast of interest). **Middle-left panel**: observed and predicted data (y-axis) plotted against data dimensions (x-axis). **Lower-left panel**: parameter's correlation matrix. **Upper-right panel**: parameter estimates plus or minus one standard deviation.
 NB: Right-clicking on barplots allows one to access the results individual significance F-tests. **Middle-right panel**: contrast of interest. **Lower-right panel**: design matrix.
 Note that all descriptive statistics can be retrieved from optional output arguments.

+**Tip**: defining contrasts for, e.g., main effects of multi-level factors can be tedious.
+However, VBA has an in-built function for doing exactly this: `Contrast_MEbins.m`.
+It outputs the contrast matrix corresponding to an F-test of the main effect of a given experimental factor with n levels.

 # GLM with missing data

 Missing data occur when the value of either the dependent or the independent variables (or both) are unknown or lost.
 This is an issue because the GLM cannot be fitted using the usual procedure (cf. missing values in the design matrix).
 VBA relies on the variational Bayesian algorithm to estimate likely values for missing data in addition to fitting the GLM parameters.
 See the demo: `demo_GLM_missingData.m`.